 Explore more calculators

 An inflation calculator helps you understand how the value of money changes over time due to inflation.
-Inflation represents the rate at which the general level of prices for goods and services increases, causing purchasing power to decline.
+Inflation is the rate at which prices rise, which causes purchasing power to decline.

 In simple terms, money today is worth more than the same amount in the future.
-This means that if inflation exists, your savings lose value unless they grow at a rate higher than inflation.
+If inflation exists, your savings lose value unless they grow at a rate higher than inflation.

-This calculator uses a compound growth formula to estimate the future value of money under a constant inflation rate:
+This calculator uses a compound-style formula to estimate the future purchasing power of a fixed amount under a constant inflation rate:

-Future Value = Present Value × (1 + Inflation Rate)Years
+Future Purchasing Power = Present Value ÷ (1 + Inflation Rate)Years

 Where: